Paul Manafort: Chairman of Trump's 2016 campaign

 On August 17, 2016, Trump received his first security briefing.
-The same day, August 17, Trump shook up his campaign organization in a way that appeared to minimize Manafort's role.
+On the same day, August 17, Trump shook up his campaign organization in a way that appeared to minimize Manafort's role.
 It was reported that members of Trump's family, particularly Kushner, who had originally been a strong backer of Manafort, had become uneasy about his Russian connections and suspected that he had not been forthright about them.

-Manafort stated in an internal staff memorandum that he would "remain the campaign chairman and chief strategist, providing the big-picture, long-range campaign vision".
+Manafort stated in an internal staff memorandum that he would "remain the campaign chairman and chief strategist, providing the big-picture, long-range campaign vision."
 However, two days later, Trump announced his acceptance of Manafort's resignation from the campaign after Steve Bannon and Kellyanne Conway took on senior leadership roles within that campaign.

 Upon Manafort's resignation as campaign chairman, Newt Gingrich stated, "nobody should underestimate how much Paul Manafort did to really help get this campaign to where it is right now."
 Gingrich later added that, for the Trump administration, "It makes perfect sense for them to distance themselves from somebody who apparently didn't tell them what he was doing."

 In January 2019, Manafort's lawyers submitted a filing to the court in response to the allegation that Manafort had lied to investigators.
-Through an error in redacting, the document accidentally revealed that while he was campaign chairman, Manafort met with Konstantin Kilimnik, a likely Russian intelligence officer and an alleged operative of the "Mariupol Plan" which would separate eastern Ukraine by political means with Manafort's help.
-The filing says Manafort gave him polling data related to the 2016 campaign and discussed a Ukrainian peace plan with him.
+Through an error in redacting, the document accidentally revealed that while he was campaign chairman, Manafort met with Konstantin Kilimnik, a likely Russian intelligence officer and an alleged operative of the "Mariupol Plan," which would separate eastern Ukraine by political means with Manafort's assistance.
+The filing stated that Manafort gave him polling data related to the 2016 campaign and discussed a Ukrainian peace plan with him.